 Facts tell, but stories sell.
 Weave anecdotes into your pitch that showcase real-world examples of how your product has benefited similar customers.
 Sharing a story about a client who increased sales by 20% after using your CRM platform (benefit) is far more impactful than simply listing its features.

-Don’t just explain what your product does; explain why it matters.
-When presenting a feature like “24/7 customer support,” go beyond its face value.
-Explain why it’s important (benefit) – perhaps to ensure customer satisfaction and minimize frustration, giving them peace of mind knowing help is always available.
+Don't just explain what your product does; explain why it matters.
+When presenting a feature like "24/7 customer support," go beyond its face value.
+Explain why it's important (benefit) — perhaps to ensure customer satisfaction and minimize frustration, giving customers peace of mind knowing help is always available.

 Avoid technical jargon and industry buzzwords.
 Use language your target audience understands and tailor your message to resonate with their specific needs.
-For example, if you’re selling accounting software to small businesses, focus on benefits like “saving time on bookkeeping” rather than boasting about complex accounting algorithms (features).
+For example, if you're selling accounting software to small businesses, focus on benefits like "saving time on bookkeeping" rather than boasting about complex accounting algorithms (features).
+Rafiki AI's deal intelligence can surface the exact language buyers use on calls, so you can mirror it in every conversation.

 Numbers add credibility.
 Whenever possible, quantify the benefits of your product with data or metrics.
 For instance, instead of saying your marketing software "improves campaign performance," highlight how it "increased click-through rates by 30%" (benefit).